digitalcraftsman/hugo-artists-theme/README.md

 ![Typo International](img/work/proj-1/img5.jpg)
 ```

 The paths to your images are relative to the base url.
-Store those under [`static/img/work/<folder>/`](//github.com/digitalcraftsman/hugo-artists-theme/tree/master/static/img/work). `<folder>` is a the attribute from the [`config.toml`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/examples/config.toml) that you defined for the images.
-Create at least a `thumb.jpg` for a preview in the portfolio grid.
+Store those under [`static/img/work/<folder>/`](//github.com/digitalcraftsman/hugo-artists-theme/tree/master/static/img/work). `<folder>` is a the attribute from the [`config.toml`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/examples/config.toml) that you defined for the images above.
+Create at least a `thumb.jpg` for the preview in the portfolio grid.

 ### What your clients think

-For a new quote, copy the códe below into you [`config.toml`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/examples/config.toml):
+For a new quote, copy the code below into your [`config.toml`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/examples/config.toml):

 ```toml
 [[params.clients.list]]